This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 6. Plants are processed immediately after harvest

 Weleda processes around 1,000 natural raw materials across their three production sites.
 They release the properties of each plant through grinding, cutting or squeezing, rather than isolating single compounds.
-This is very different to how many mainstream cosmetic brands formulate, where individual actives are extracted in a lab and the rest of the plant is not used.
+This is very different to how many mainstream cosmetic brands formulate, where individual actives are extracted in a lab and the rest of the plant goes to waste.

-8. It was one of the brands that helped grow my business
+8. It was one of the brands that helped shape my early store

 9. One of the first brands certified by the UEBT

 Weleda is one of the first brands worldwide to hold the Union for Ethical Biotrade (UEBT) Sourcing with Respect certification.
-This confirms their entire supply chain meets high standards for biodiversity and fair treatment of farming communities, covering not just their own gardens but every ingredient sourced from global partners.
+This confirms their entire supply chain meets high standards for biodiversity and fair treatment of farming communities, covering their own gardens and every ingredient sourced from global partners.

 10. Weleda co-founded the NATRUE certification